VCDW-2025-PROG7311/MathAPIClient/README.md

 1. [Updating the Calculate() HttpPost to post to API](/Guides/UpdatingCalculate.md)
 1. [Updating the History() HttpGet to read from API](/Guides/UpdatingHistory.md)
 1. [Updating the Clear() to delete using API](/Guides/UpdatingClear.md)
-1. Moving auth from client into API (you need to figure this out from the code)
+1. Moving auth from client into API (you need to figure this out from the code changes in this repo)
+1. Adding JWT - see this branch: https://github.com/VCDW-2025-PROG7311/MathAPI/tree/jwt